 A Letter from the Superintendent...

 The hallway floors are shining.
 The lockers are empty and the desks are spotless.
 Crayons are perfectly sharp, the glue bottles are neatly stored and the marker caps are not only tightly secured, but also actually paired with the correct color.
 Yes, it is that time of year again, and one can’t help but to be excited for the new school year to begin.

-Many dedicated staff members have been busy working over the summer preparing our buildings, attending training, maintaining our grounds, repairing our buses and equipment and making sure we are ready to go administratively.
+Children will be reporting back to school very soon.
+As they do, we as adults must carefully balance the school traditions that helped shape us with the changes in education that must occur to better prepare our students.
+As the bells ring and welcome back students, many dedicated staff members have been busy working over the summer preparing our buildings, attending training, maintaining our grounds, repairing our buses and equipment and making sure we are ready to go administratively.
 We are very proud of the work that these individuals have done this summer.